owlcs/miro/miro.md

 ----

 # Summary
-This document contains the Minimal Information for Reporting of an Ontology (MIRO) guidelines.
+This document contains the Minimum Information for Reporting of an Ontology (MIRO) guidelines.

 # Guidelines